Local Terminlogy

 Creating and Uploading a FHIR package

-• ValueSet that includes all the content from the CodeSystem
+• A ValueSet that includes all conceps from the CodeSystem

-• Profile for the ServideRequest resource that binds the ServiceRequest.code element to the ValueSet and makes this binding required.
+• A profile for the ServiceRequest resource that binds the ServiceRequest.code element to the ValueSet and enforces this binding as required.

-1. Create a folder structure for the FHIR package with the following command mkdir -p mypackage/input/resources
+1. Create the folder structure for your FHIR package using the following command: mkdir -p mypackage/input/resources

-2. Create the JSON file with the CodeSystem FHIR resource: mypackage/input/resources/CodeSystem-tutorial-service-codes.json with the following content:
+2. Create the JSON file with the CodeSystem FHIR resource at the path: mypackage/input/resources/CodeSystem-tutorial-service-codes.json Add the following content to the file:

 {